Florida Space Internship Program

-The NASA Florida Space Grant Consortium (FSGC) and Space Florida (SF) have agreed to partner in a STEM Internship Program at the Space Life Sciences Laboratory (SLSL), Exploration Park KSC, during summer 2013.
+The NASA Florida Space Grant Consortium (FSGC) and Space Florida (SF) are partnering in a STEM Internship Program at the Space Life Sciences Laboratory (SLSL), Exploration Park at KSC, during summer 2015.
 FSGC will act as the Lead in this program and will have final decision on the selection of potential STEM mentors and interns.
-FSGC & SF have agreed to co-fund the costs of this Internship program on a 50/50 basis.
-It is proposed that the trial program in 2013 will comprise up to 4 SLSL STEM internships of 10 weeks duration.
-The 2013 internship program will commence on June 3, and conclude on August 9, 2013
+The 2015 program will comprise 2 SLSL internships of 10 weeks duration.
+The 2015 internship program will commence on June 1, and conclude on August 7, 2015.
+This will be a paid internship of $5,000 for the 10-week program.

 The goal of the Internship program will be to train and recruit Florida science/engineering students (US citizens only) into the aerospace & aviation workforce as future employees, while encouraging further study and academic achievement.
 Particular emphasis will be directed towards building and strengthening allegiances between Space Florida, Florida Space Grant Consortium, NASA-KSC, Florida Universities, as well as Space Life Sciences Laboratory & Exploration Park tenants.